MEET JOE

 I was in Ska punk bands in my teens, so I guess that it’s always been a part of me!

-My inspiration really came from growing up in a household of musician parents and seeing them live since I was in nappies, then wanting to carve my own path out.
-I feel that your inspiration can however change as you carve out a new path.
+My inspiration really came from growing up in a household of musical parents and seeing them play in rock bands since I was in nappies, then wanting to carve my own path out.
+I feel that your inspiration can however change as you grow and make your own way.

 The bands around the scene at that time were amazing and it drove you on as the competition was so fierce.
-The scene was buzzing and every gig was rammed.
-I frequented mainly Club 85 and Esquires - nothing has or will ever taste better than an underage beer!
+The scene was buzzing and every gig was packed.
+I frequented mainly Club 85 and Esquires - nothing has or will ever taste better than a cold pint to the backdrop of live music!

-I’ve been lucky enough to share the stage with some incredible bands over the years and I’m gonna do some namedropping now!
-I’ve gigged with Bring me the Horizon, Enter Shikari, Kasabian, Skindred, Don Broco, Arthur Brown, John Otway, plus a lot of ska punk bands that had a fair amount of success such as Capdown, No Comply and Leftover Crack to name a few.
+I’ve been lucky enough to share the stage with some incredible bands over the years and I’m going to do some namedropping now!
+I’ve shared the stage with Bring me the Horizon, Enter Shikari, Kasabian, Skindred, Don Broco, Arthur Brown, John Otway, plus a lot of ska punk bands that had a fair amount of success such as Capdown, No Comply and Leftover Crack to name a few.
 They all left a big impression in their own way and you can see why they have had good careers in whatever genre they have pursued.

 What’s your favourite song to play live?

 It does vary.
 I like a challenge and ska for the most part isn’t very difficult to play on guitar.
 The difficulty comes from the feel of the chop and subtle nuances as opposed to having to be a 12 notes per second technician.
-I enjoy every second, but if I had to pick I’d probably say 'Hey Little Rich Girl’ It sits a bit more comfortably with my natural way of playing as it isn’t that subtle and the double stop riffs are a nice little challenge if you’ve had a couple of beers!
-I also like playing Take 5 even though we don’t play it very often as it’s a bit slow, but the Jazz solo in it is so fun, but so difficult to play.
+I enjoy every second, but if I had to pick I’d probably say 'Hey Little Rich Girl’ It sits a bit more comfortably with my natural way of playing as it isn’t that subtle and the double stop riffs are a nice little challenge!
+I also like playing Take 5 even though we don’t play it very often as it’s a bit slow and self indulgent, but the Jazz solo in it is so fun, but very difficult to play.
+We like to sometimes drop it in the set however to start off the second set for our own selfish reasons!
+Haha!

 What’s your favourite thing about being a Dekkertone?